NHS hospital at centre of cover up claims after paracetamol overdose death

 Mr Higginson only learned about the overdose of paracetamol when he was given a copy of a post-mortem report by his GP months after Laura’s death.

-‘I replayed every minute of her death.’
+“I replayed every minute of her death.”

 When he read the report he was shocked: “When I saw what it said I knew it was wrong.
 I drove home and just broke down, I stayed up all night replaying every minute of her death.”